S2E/s2e/src/s2e-env.rst

 * Install an S2E-compatible kernel that can be used with the `LinuxMonitor <Plugins/Linux/LinuxMonitor.rst>`_ plugin and snapshot the image
 * Create a JSON file describing the image.
 This JSON description is important for the ``new_project`` command
-* Create a ready-to-run snapshot so that you do not have to reboot the guest everytime you want to run an analysis.
+* Create a ready-to-run snapshot so that you do not have to reboot the guest everytime you want to run an analysis

 Building the image will take some time (approx. 30 minutes), so go and make another coffee.